mperry68/InfradevConsultingWebsite/docs/resources/what-is-aeo.md

 ---

-**Ready to optimize your content for AI-powered answer engines?** Contact InfraDev Consulting to learn how our AEO services can help your business capture visibility in the age of AI search.
+**Ready to optimize your content for AI-powered answer engines?** Contact InfraDev to learn how our AEO services can help your business capture visibility in the age of AI search.